-In network, mostly message is routed based on GT.
-Each node does an SCCP address or GT translation.
+In the network, most of the time messages are routed based on GT.
+Each node in the path does an SCCP address or GT translation.
 After translation, the next outgoing link is selected.
 When the message reaches the end node ( to which called SCCP address belongs).
 GT is translated to the local SSN and the message reaches the application.
 In the following, we will cover a simple example of a GT translation.

 When messages reach the UK, STP looks for NDC, and now it routes the message to the core network of O2.
 For call the receiving core network element is GMSC.